The vCJD Compensation Scheme

 In early 2010 the Department of Health agreed to a revision of the Scheme in order to simplify the procedure for making payments to Victims and their families and a revised Trust Deed was signed on 12 February 2010.
 The revised Trust Deed contains two versions of the Scheme, the first applies to victims diagnosed on or before 30 March 2010 and the second applies to victims diagnosed on or after 31 March 2010.
 When considering this website, you may find it helpful to cross refer to the Glossary of Terms.

-All enquiries to the Trustees should be made to Fieldfisher, Solicitors, and directed for the attention of Jonathan Zimmern or Rose-Anna Lidiard on 0207 861 4000.
+All enquiries to the Trustees should be made to Fieldfisher and directed for the attention of Jonathan Zimmern or Jamie Green on 0207 861 4000.
 The Trustees encourage families who want to make a claim for compensation to contact them direct, via Fieldfisher.